 This setting determines the minimum limit that any user's share of the queue capacity can shrink to.
 Irrespective of this limit, any user can come into the queue and take more than his or her allocated share if there are idle resources available.

-The following table shows how the queue resources are adjusted as users submit jobs to a queue with a minimum-user -limit-percent value of 20%:
+The following table shows how the queue resources are adjusted as users submit jobs to a queue with a minimum user limit percentage is set to 20%: